1947 All-Ireland Senior Football Championship final: Post-match

 The Cavan team returned to Ireland aboard the RMS Queen Mary.
 Higgins recalled, "It was only after we arrived in Southampton that we realised the joy of it all.
 Large numbers of Cavan people turned up to see us in London and Birmingham.
 We were treated like kings in Cavan."

-The 1947 All-Ireland final brought about an understanding that a large audience existed for Gaelic games highlights.
+The 1947 All-Ireland SFC final brought about an understanding that a large audience existed for Gaelic games highlights.

-Mick Higgins, the last surviving member of the winning team, died in January 2010.
+Owen Roe McGovern, the last surviving member of the winning team, died on 2 May 2011.

-This was the last All-Ireland Senior Football Championship Final to be played on 14 September until the 2019 replay.
+This was the last All-Ireland SFC final to be played on 14 September until the 2019 replay.